 Current and deferred tax assets and liabilities are offset when they arise from the same taxable entity and relate to the same Tax Authority and when the legal right of offset exists.
 Deferred tax is charged or credited in the statement of profit or loss and other comprehensive income except where it relates to items charged or credited to equity, in which case deferred tax is also accounted for in equity.
-The principal temporary differences arise from depreciation of property, plant and equipment, revaluation of certain financial assets and tax losses carried forward
+The principal temporary differences arise from the revaluation of certain financial assets and tax losses carried forward